Kings Nympton railway station: Accidents and incidents

-In October 2012, a driver crashed into an embankment close to Kings Nympton, causing a train to have to stop.
+In October 2012, a car driver crashed into an embankment close to Kings Nympton, causing a train to have to stop.
 The driver was critically injured and was airlifted out by the Devon Air Ambulance; three other casualties were treated at the scene.
 Trains were initially suspended and were subsequently only allowed to pass Kings Nympton at 5 mph.

 In September 2020, northbound trains were suspended through Kings Nympton, terminating one stop to the south at Eggesford, after a person was spotted "in the water"—presumably the River Taw, which runs close to the station.

-Station masters

-The station master in 1879 was Thomas Lock.

-The station master in 1910 was S, Chalkey

 Description

 Kings Nympton is located in the civil parish of Chulmleigh at Fortescue Cross, a small cluster of houses and the junction between the A377 and the B3226 roads.
 The station is more than a mile away from any named settlement; the closest hamlets being Head Bridge and Colleton Mills, around 1 mi to the north and south respectively along the A377.

 Kings Nympton has a single platform on the east side of the line.
 It is long enough for a four-coach train. with step-free access to the platform.
 There is car parking, bike rack and waiting shelter.
 At the south end of the platform is the former station master's house which is now a private home.
 The old northbound platform is derelict.